 In situations involving legal documentation for property ownership, real estate, and estate planning, notaries public and lawyers can perform similar services and provide legal counsel.
 Despite these similarities, there are some distinct differences between licensed attorneys and notary public, making each a better choice for specific situations and legal proceedings.
 This is why it is important to understand the difference between the two professions.

 If you are confused about the difference between notaries public and a lawyer or want to know whether all lawyers offer notary services, we have you covered.
 Documents, such as separation agreements, can be notarized by either a notary public or a lawyer.

 Wondering how to notarize a power of attorney or a marriage certificate?
-While attorneys and lawyers aren’t necessarily notary publics, they can act as notaries in some cases.
+While attorneys and lawyers aren’t necessarily notary publics, they can sometimes act as notaries.
 In the US, notary laws and rules vary from one state to another.
 Keep in mind that all notaries must be officially sanctioned or mandated by the state before rendering notary services and demanding a fee or notary commission.

 In some US states, lawyers are commissioned as public notaries, which means that they can notarize most documents.
 You should know that lawyers who are notaries are also known as notaries-at-law or civil-law notaries.
 These professionals can notarize documents and offer legal advice to their clients on financial and legal matters.

-In other US states, only some lawyers or attorneys choose to become commissioned notaries and can’t notarize documents until the approval of their official notary application.
+In other US states, only some lawyers or attorneys choose to become commissioned notaries and can’t notarize documents until their official notary application is approved.